 Not available in all homes

-In my experience, though relatively rare, Powerline doesn’t work in some old houses, those built decades ago.
+In my experience, though relatively rare, Powerline doesn’t work in some old houses, such as those built decades ago.
 It’s likely because of the type of electrical wiring used.

 Speaking of wiring, the distance between two Powerline adapters needs to be less than 900 feet (300 meters)—that’s on the paper.
-In reality, the longer the length, the worse and more susceptible to interference the signal gets.
+In reality, the longer the length, the worse and more susceptible the signal gets to interference.

 In my experience, you don’t want to stretch more than 50 feet—almost one-tenth of the theoretical distance—or so if you want to have a good performance.